rot1024/honyo/README.md

 ## Features

 - ⚡ **Instant Translation** - Double Ctrl+C to translate any selected text
-- 🌍 **15+ Languages** - Japanese, English, Chinese, Korean, Spanish, French, German, and more
+- 🌍 **Multi-Language** - 15+ built-in languages plus custom language support
-- 🤖 **Latest AI Models** - Claude 3.7, GPT-4.1, Gemini 2.0, and others
+- 🤖 **AI Models** - Latest models from Claude, GPT-4, Gemini, or use your own
-- 🔄 **Smart Detection** - Auto-detects language and switches between primary/secondary targets
+- 🔄 **Smart Detection** - Auto-detects language and switches translation direction
-- 💻 **Lightweight** - Lives in your system tray, notification or popup display modes
+- 💻 **Lightweight** - Lives in your system tray with minimal resource usage
-- 📝 **Customizable** - Add your own translation rules and terminology
+- 🎯 **Customizable** - Add your own translation rules, languages, and models

 ## Configuration